 For a great glove selection tool, visit the Institut de recherche Robert-Sauve en sante et en securite du travail (IRSST).

 Safety footwear is designed to protect feet against a variety of injuries.
 Impact, compression and puncture are the most common types.
 Footwear should be chosen according to the hazard and should be properly rated (CSA Z195-M92).
+See Foot Protection for a hazard based approach.

 Carleton University currently has a contract with a Safety Shoe Provider.
 University Purchasing arranges for a truck to visit campus for 2 days, at which time safety shoes can be tried on and purchased.
 For more information, visit the University Purchasing page.